 Start a Business in Canada by Immigrating

 First, if you wish to live in Canada, you could apply to come to Canada as a business immigrant.
 This is the only way that you will be able to both start a business in Canada and live here.

 When you look through the information on immigration to Canada from Citizenship and Immigration Canada, you'll see that there are two types of business immigrant: Start-up visa for entrepreneurs and Self-employed persons.
-As announced on February 11, 2014, these new categories replace the original Immigrant Investor and Federal Entrepreneur programs.
-Read the details of Canada's Start-Up Visa for Entrepreneur Immigrants.
+As of February 11, 2014, these new categories replaced the original Immigrant Investor and Federal Entrepreneur programs.